darrensapalo/facebook-data-collector/README.md

 # facebook-messenger
-A bootstrapping tool for sending automated messages to people in Facebook Messenger.
+A scaffolding tool for sending automated messages to people in Facebook Messenger.

 > In my experience, I had to message many people in Facebook messenger (40+ people) repeatedly (3x a day).
  > Like any sane developer, I automated my process.